School term dates

 The long summer holidays are during July and August.

 Half-terms vary.
-The Autumn term half-term in some schools, particularly boarding schools, is now two weeks long, others still have the traditional one week.
+The Autumn term half-term in most private schools, particularly boarding schools, is usually two weeks long, state schools have one week.

 Other half-terms during the year usually last between 4 and 7 days.
 Boarding schools tend to have a slightly longer break.

 Half-term is not a universal date across the country or even from school to school.
-Therefore, beware if you have children at different schools and systems half-term could consistently cover between one to three weeks.
+Therefore, beware if you have children at different schools and systems half-term could realistically cover from one to three weeks.

-In the Southern Hemisphere, the school year runs from the end of January to December, give or take a few days either way:
+In the Southern Hemisphere, the school year runs from the end of January - December, give or take a few days either way:

 The school year is split into 2 semesters each with 2 terms.